websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/system-properties.md

    * System properties are intended to be immutable.
 Another process on the application server can conceivably cache an initial property value before DXP resets the value.
 In such a case, the system attempts to operate with different values for the same property.
 ```

-Here both ways of specified system properties are demonstrated:
+Here both ways of specifying system properties are demonstrated:

 * [Setting System Properties Directly](#setting-system-properties-directly)
 * [Using a `system-ext.properties` File](#using-a-system-ext-properties-file)